apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

 </dependency>
 ```

 Existing `StaticEmbeddingModel.load` calls are unchanged.
-The common SPI also exposes
+The common SPI selects a
+provider for a model: `TextEmbedderProviders.select(model, options)` asks the installed
+providers which of them supports the request (`static` claims a model directory with
+`model.safetensors` and `config.json` and no options, `onnx` claims a `*.onnx` file with
+its `vocabulary` and `lowerCase` options) and takes the one with the highest priority.
-`TextEmbedderProviders.get("static")` and `TextEmbedderProviders.get("onnx")`.
+`TextEmbedderProviders.get("static")` and `get("onnx")` pick by name, and the system
-`getDefault()` selects `onnx`; excluding that provider requires explicit selection of
+property `opennlp.embedder.provider` pins a name for `select`.
+No provider is the default
+in the API; `onnx` is the default only because the bundle ships it.
+Factories can coexist
-an installed alternative.
-Factories can coexist and open multiple independently owned
+and open multiple independently owned models.
+Close models through
-models.
-Close models through `TextEmbedder.close()` when finished.
+`TextEmbedder.close()` when finished.

 Distillation preserves its prepared-token and mean-pooling contract through the
-separate `TeacherEncoderProvider` SPI.
-The existing `ModelDistiller.distill` overloads
+separate `TeacherEncoderProvider` SPI, selected the same way for the teacher's ONNX file
+(`TeacherEncoderProviders.select(model)`, pinned by `opennlp.embeddings.teacher.provider`).
-select `onnx`.
-The local-directory overload with a final provider identifier selects
+The local-directory `ModelDistiller.distill` overload with a final provider name selects
-an alternative.
-Register its factory in
+one by name.
+Register a factory in
 `META-INF/services/opennlp.embeddings.spi.TeacherEncoderProvider`.

 ## Quickstart